blockful-io/swaplace-contracts/README.md

 ## Setup

+-   Yarn:

 You should install the dependencies using Yarn to deploy this code to a local testnet.
 The project uses Hardhat as a development environment.
-Which relies on Node.js (Recommended v18.16.0).
+Which relies on Node.js (Recommended [v18.16.0](https://nodejs.org/download/release/v18.16.0/)).

 ```
 npm install --global yarn